awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

    codecommit  ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDestinationRepo (push)
    ```
 **Tip**
-If you still see fetch and push entries for a different remote repository \(for example, entries for origin\), remove them using the git remote set\-url \-\-delete command\.
+If you still see fetch and push entries for a different remote repository \(for example, entries for origin\), use the git remote set\-url \-\-delete command to remove them\.

 ## Step 2: Create the Script to Use for Migrating Incrementally<a name="how-to-push-large-repositories-createscript"></a>

-These steps assume you will use the `incremental-repo-migration.py` sample script\.
+These steps are written with the assumption that you are using the `incremental-repo-migration.py` sample script\.

 1. Open a text editor and paste the contents of [the sample script](#how-to-push-large-repositories-sample) into an empty document\.